-A further complication in this setting arises from the critique of Gilbert et al. (2016), who argue that the protocols in some of the Open Science Collaboration (2015) replications differed substantially from the initial studies.
-To explore robustness with respect to this critique, in the supplement we report results from further restricting the sample to the subset of replications which used protocols approved by the original authors, and find roughly similar estimates, though the estimated degree of selection is smaller.
+Approved replications Gilbert et al. (2016) argue that the protocols in some of the Open Science Collaboration (2015) replications differed substantially from the initial studies.
+To explore robustness with respect to this critique, in the supplement we report results from further restricting the sample to the subset of replications which used protocols approved by the original authors prior to the replication.
+Doing so we find roughly similar estimates, though the estimated degree of selection is smaller.